Adikansal/Palindrome/README.md

 }
 ```

-The following function was used for palindrome check
+The following function was used for palindrome check.

 ```
 isPalindrome(input) {